Nikasa1889/awesome-deep-learning-theory/README.md

 ### 16. [The Mechanics of n-Player Differentiable Games](http://proceedings.mlr.press/v80/balduzzi18a.html) - Runner Up
   Materials: [pdf](http://proceedings.mlr.press/v80/balduzzi18a/balduzzi18a.pdf), [supp](http://proceedings.mlr.press/v80/balduzzi18a/balduzzi18a-supp.pdf)
-  - Everything in DL (CNN, LSTM, Relu, Resnet...) depends on Gradient Descent finds (good) local minima
+  - Context: Everything in DL (CNN, LSTM, Relu, Resnet...) depends on Gradient Descent to find (good) local minima.
+This fails in setting as of game for GAN model where there are multiple interacting losses.
-  - In GANs, where there are multiple interacting losses, the behavior of gradient-based methods in games is not well understood – and is becoming increasingly important as adversarial and multi-objective architectures proliferate.
+  - Problem: This paper analyzes why GD fails in multiple interacting losses games like GAN and propose a way to modify/construct loss to make GD succeed.
+  - Approach:
-  - Develop new techniques to understand and control the dynamics in general games -> decompose the second-order dynamics into two components.
-The first is related to potential games, which reduce to gradient descent on an implicit function; the second relates to Hamiltonian games, a new class of games that obey a conservation law, akin to conservation laws in **classical mechanical systems**.
+    - Decompose the second-order dynamics into two components.
+The first is related to potential games, which reduces to gradient descent on an implicit function; the second relates to Hamiltonian games, a new class of games that obey a conservation law, akin to conservation laws in **classical mechanical systems**.
     - Propose Symplectic Gradient Adjustment (SGA), a new algorithm for finding stable fixed points in general games.
-  - SGA is competitive for finding Local Nash equilibria in GANs.
+  - Result: SGA is competitive for finding Local Nash equilibria in GANs.
 ### Important Researchers